symfony/symfony-docs/book/templating.rst

 Overall, the topic of templating should be thought of as a powerful tool that's at your disposal.
-In some cases, you may not need to render a template, and in Symfony2, that's absolutely fine.
+In some cases, you may not need to render a template, and in Symfony, that's absolutely fine.

 Learn more from the Cookbook
 ----------------------------